CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

      it('displays the restaurants', () => {
 ```

-Make this test pass by making the display of the error alert conditional on the `loadError` store property that we set up in our test:
+Make this test pass by making the display of the error alert conditional on the `loadError` prop that we set up in our test:

 ```diff
 -export const RestaurantList = ({loadRestaurants, restaurants, loading}) => {